terminusdb/terminusdb/examples/EXAMPLES.md

 # WOQL in prolog

-When using RegulumDB directly from prolog the ast syntax enables us to embed queries directly in our prolog predicates.
+When using TerminusDB directly from prolog the ast syntax enables us to embed queries directly in our prolog predicates.

 This syntax is used internally to the database to leverage metalogical